monmima/main-aide-memoire/other-stuff/README.md

                 background-color: black;
         }

-You can do this all in Elementor, no need to create special CSS here.
+You can do this all in Elementor, no need to create special JS here.

 ## A Quick and Dirty Way of Injecting JS into WordPress